Manchester's Best Urban Hiking Routes Map

 Part 2: Walking Route Through Manchester's Northern Quarter

-Manchester hike 2
+Manchester Urban Hiking Route 2

 1: Exiting the Marina over the footbridge, turn left onto Redhill Street into the Ancoats area, with its gritty industrial heritage, you will find beautiful former cotton mills hidden amongst these, keep your eyes peeled for the Ancoats Peeps!
 Carrying along Redhill Street and past the striking Royal Mills, you will come to the junction with Henry Street, before you cross the street to turn down to Henry Street, see if you can find one of the Peeps near to the old Canal bridge!
 These brass peepholes are set into walls amongst the buildings and structures of Ancoats and provide a glimpse into the area’s industrial past.